Getting verified on social media is one of the first steps to building a successful social media marketing strategy.

 You’ll have to provide some proof of your identity if you’re lucky enough to get them to agree to verify your account.

-If you aren’t a Snapchat VIP, it might not be worth it to you to take these steps to verify your account.
+If you aren’t a Snapchat VIP, it might not be worth taking these steps to verify your account.

 But, you never know if Snapchat will say yes or no, so it doesn’t hurt to just ask.